Welcome to the Machine Learning Department at Carnegie Mellon University

 Students, especially those not covered by their parents' American health insurance plans, are strongly encouraged to enroll in the university's health insurance plan.
 The price and coverage are reasonable and it is easy to use at the student health clinic on campus.
 International students should be particularly cautious of scams targeting those who are not very knowledgable about the American medical system, since seemingly good deals can result in massive charges for those who do not fully understand the American system of deductibles, copayments, pre-approval, in-network and out-network services, yearly and lifetime payment caps, etc.

-If you elect to enroll in the Carnegie Mellon University's Student Health Insurance Plan (SHIP), the University will cover 50 percent of the premium cost for your individual coverage under SHIP.
-While you will have the opportunity to purchase partner, spouse or dependent coverage under the SHIP plan, the University's support will be limited to 50 percent of the individual coverage amount.
+If you elect to enroll in the Carnegie Mellon University's Student Health Insurance Plan (SHIP), the University will cover 100 percent of the premium cost for your individual coverage under SHIP.
+While you will have the opportunity to purchase partner, spouse or dependent coverage under the SHIP plan, the University's support will be limited to 100 percent of your individual coverage amount.
 Please note that if you wish to elect the required health insurance coverage under an alternate plan, you will not be eligible for the University support referenced here.

 Please refer to the University Health Service's website for complete information.